GriffonXPan/profile/_pages/publications2.md

 Research Opportunities
 ======
 * __Student Openings__: Multiple positions are available in my research team for the MPhil/PhD program (at HKUST) or MASc/PhD program (at UBC), which are expected to work on the development of AI and smart technologies to address structural and construction engineering problems.
 Prospective students should have a suitable academic background in civil engineering, mechanical engineering, computer science, robotics, applied mathematics, or related disciplines.
 Preference will be given to students with prior knowledge and experience in 1) programming of AI, robotics, computer vision, point cloud analysis, Building Information Modelling (BIM) such as Pytorch, OpenCV, Open3D, ROS, MATLAB, Dynamo BIM, IfcOpenShell, Unity, Unreal Engine, etc. 2) structural analysis software such as OpenSees, Abaqus, Ansys, Etabs, etc. 3) hands-on experimental testing such as quasi-static tests, shake table tests, hybrid simulation tests, etc. Please email me your CV and transcripts if you are interested.
-* __Research Collaboration Potential__: I am co-investigating multiple research projects with a focus on 1) digital twin solutions for construction automation, 2) AI-empowered structural design, testing, and maintenance.
+* __Research Collaboration Potential__: I am co-investigating multiple research projects with a focus on 1) digital twin solutions for construction automation.
+2) AI-empowered structural design, testing, and maintenance.
 3) design and assessment of modular timber and steel structures.
-Interested and self-motivated researchers with a suitable background are welcome to contact me to discuss collaboration opportunities (remote/on-site/hybrid mode).
+Interested and self-motivated researchers are welcome to contact me to discuss collaboration opportunities (remote/on-site/hybrid mode).

 Publications
 ======